-The demand and popularity of adding a courtyard space to a residence correlate to the increasing desire for outdoor rooms and a seamless transition from indoors to out.
-In recent years, architects surveyed by the American Institute of Architects (AIA) have reported increases in clients requesting more outdoor living spaces.
+The popularity of adding a courtyard space to a residence correlates with homeowners' increasing desire for outdoor rooms.
+Architects surveyed by the American Institute of Architects (AIA) report an increase in clients requesting more outdoor living spaces.

 - A framework within which other types of landscape layouts can be developed